MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

  **Before you announce Delve**

 - SharePoint and OneDrive are the primary sources of content in Delve.
-How you and users manage permissions on documents and sites affects what users see in Delve.
-Check out [Overview: best practices for managing how people use your team site](https://support.office.com/article/95e83c3d-e1b0-4aae-9d08-e94dcaa4942e) and [Plan your permissions strategy](/sharepoint/plan-your-permissions-strategy) for more information.
+How you and users manage permissions on documents and sites affects what users see in Delve. for more info, see [Overview: best practices for managing how people use your team site](https://support.office.com/article/95e83c3d-e1b0-4aae-9d08-e94dcaa4942e) and [Plan your permissions strategy](/sharepoint/plan-your-permissions-strategy).

  **Using Delve on a day-to-day basis**